FAIRiCUBE/resource-metadata/README.md

 ## Analysis and processing resources metadata codelists
 NB: Each column corresponds to a codelist.
-The first value (in *italics*) is the codelist name.
+The column header (in *italics*) is the codelist name.

 | *Main category* | *Objective* | *Platform* | *Framework* | *Architecture* | *Approach* | *Algorithm* | *Processor* | *OS* | *Use case* | *Conditions for access and use* |
 |:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|